-Quentin Dupieux AKA Mr Oizo (Yes the lovable yellow techno Muppet) makes his second absurdest horror film with Deerskin.
+Quentin Dupieux, AKA Mr Oizo (Yes, the lovable yellow techno Muppet), makes his second absurdist horror film with Deerskin.
 His first film in the genre coming via Rubber, about a tire with psychic abilities.
 However, the directors most recent film is a bit of a departure from the bizarre narrative approach that made Rubber a bit of a cult hit among fans.
 Notably, the feature focuses on the mental decline of its subject over relying solely on the absurd premise to draw in the audience.

 Carrying the apt subtext of ‘killer style’, Deerskin creates a lot of comedic charm with the odd obsession the protagonist has for the clothing style.
 While only starting off with the jacket, he slowly collects a whole wardrobe of the material, and his sense of superiority attached to his image wonderfully reflects both midlife crisis and a peculiar kind of insanity.

-While the success of the film lies largely in Queintin Dupieux unique approach to narrative and visual storytelling, the performances really heighten the production.
-As is common in a Dupieux flick, even the bit actors are imbued with a sense of awkwardness, but the two lead actors in Jean Dujardin and Adèle Haenel thrive in the absurdist approach.
-As a result, the madness on display, as nonsensical as it gets, is backed by performances that feel committed to bizarre scenarios, bringing a needed grounding realism to the script.
+While the success of the film lies largely in Queintin Dupieux’s unique approach to narrative and visual storytelling, the performances really heighten the production.
+As is common in a Dupieux flick, even the bit actors are imbued with a sense of awkwardness, but the two lead actors of Jean Dujardin and Adèle Haenel thrive in the absurdist approach.
+Consequently, the madness on display, as nonsensical as it gets, is backed by performances that feel committed to bizarre scenarios, bringing a needed grounding realism to the script.